NewKnave/NewKnave/README.md

 ### About me

-I am a self-taught developer who loves the art of cryptography and cybersecurity.
+I am a self-taught programmer who loves the art of cryptography and cybersecurity.

 I just make simple programs for fun.